 The treatment of rats inside or outside a domestic premises is usually straight forward, and normally requires three visits.
 We have dealt with all types of infestations.
 These vary enormously, but the usual domestic problem is a single rat in the kitchen, loft or garden.

 As a general guide – Treatment includes three visits, initially to place bait.
-A follow up inspection normally takes place within a week or so.
-The final inspection is carried out after a further week to make sure the problem is solved.
+A follow up inspection normally takes place within 7 to 10 days.
+The final inspection is carried out after a further 10 days to make sure the problem is solved.
 The bait is removed at this point.

-Payment is required in full at the start of the treatment.
+Payment is required in full when booking the treatment.

 Same day / next day